backstage/backstage/docs/auth/index.md

 the local `auth.environment` setting will be selected.

 ## Sign-In Configuration

-> NOTE: Identity management and the `SignInPage` in Backstage is NOT a method
-> for blocking access for unauthorized users, that either requires additional
-> backend implementation or a separate service like Google's Identity-Aware
-> Proxy.
-The identity system only serves to provide a personalized experience
-> and access to a Backstage Identity Token, which can be passed to backend
-> plugins.

 Using an authentication provider for sign-in is something you need to configure both in the frontend app, as well as the `auth` backend plugin.
 For information